openstack/magnum/doc/source/dev/manual-devstack.rst

 shipped with the milestone as the current master instructions are slightly incompatible.

-Prepare your session to be able to use the various openstack clients including magnum, neutron, and glance.
+Prepare your session to be able to use the various OpenStack clients including magnum, neutron, and glance.
 Create a new shell, and source the devstack openrc script::